alamedyang/natlang-parser/docs-sources/top.md

 #### Limitations

 `const!` registers and replaces tokens; it does not find-and-replace arbitrary strings.
 For this reason, you will not be able to use consts inside a [quoted string](#quoted-string), since a quoted string *in its entirety* counts as a single token.

+In addition, this macro only captures single tokens; you cannot use a const to represent multiple tokens, e.g. `const!($parade = 76 trombones)` will result in a syntax error.

 ## Action dictionary